 Image credit: By Olevy (Own work) [CC BY-SA 4.0 (http://creativecommons.org/licenses/by-sa/4.0)], via Wikimedia Commons

 As I mentioned in this previous post, I’ve chosen the context of an au pair for the IPA.
+I also think that becoming an au pair with a company like Cultural Care Au Pair is a great job to go into if they are truly passionate about learning a new language after they leave education.
 This theme provides an authentic context for using both family and adjectives for describing people, which are high frequency structures that are appropriate for these Novice Mid learners.
 Here’s a quick outline of how I prepare the students for the IPA.
 Most of these activities can be found in this packet.

 Day 1: I begin this unit by presenting lots of comprehensible input with a slide show of pictures of my own family.
 I give each family member’s name and explain how each one is related to me as well as each other.
 I pause frequently during my presentation to check for understanding.
 Here are a few sentences from my (unwritten) script:« C’est ma fille, Bethany.
 Je suis la mère de Bethany.
 Comment s’appelle ma fille?
 Qui est la mère de Bethany.
 Et toi, Emilie, comment s’appelle ta mère ?
 Ta mère a combien de filles ?
 C’est mon fils, Richard.
 Richard est le frère de Bethany.
 Bethany est la sœur de Richard.
 Comment s’appelle le frère de Bethany?
 Qui est la sœur de Richard ?
 Qui est la mère de Richard ?
 Et toi, tu as un frère ?
 Il s’appelle comment ?
 Tu as une sœur ?
 Elle s’appelle comment ? » The students are therefore exposed to not only the family vocabulary but also the formation of possession with de and possessive adjectives.
 After this presentation, the students read Les Familles and complete this comprehension guide.
 (I’ve included a link to the book, which can be downloaded with a free trial subscription, in the packet.)
 At the end of the period, I play this silly song: https://www.youtube.com/watch?v=MFk9YmJv-jc